FOSTER INFO & APPLICATION

-As a foster-based rescue, we could not continue to rescue any animals without people opening their heart & home!
-We try our best to pair you with a sustainable match; whether you work full time, spend your time training for marathons, live in a small apartment, or have never owned dogs before, we have all kinds of dogs for you to foster.
+As a foster-based rescue, we could not continue to rescue any animals without people opening their heart & home.
+We try our best to pair you with a sustainable match; whether you work full time, use your free time training for half-marathons, live in a small apartment, or have never owned dogs before, we can help find a foster-dog for you.

-Please review our FAQs before completing our foster form below:
+Please review FAQs before completing foster form below:

 HOW LONG DO I HAVE TO FOSTER FOR?

 Ideally we hope you can foster the dog until it is adopted (average time is 4-8 weeks).
 We do appreciate a minimum 1-month commitment & if your dog is adopted in a few days or a week, we may ask you to foster another dog until this 30 day minimum is met.
 Interested in Short-term fostering only?
 We could still use your help for 3-21 days!
-Please make note of your availability when you complete the foster form below.
+Please make note of your availability when completing foster form.

 WHAT IS EXPECTED OF ME AS A FOSTER?